Dipeshkum/iNeuron-Assignment-1/README.md

 # iNeuron-Assignment-1

-How to write code in python to print outliers using datasets.
+How to write a code to perform Z-text for statistice use.